-Companies Law Requirements
+Companies Law Requirements.
 Under the Companies Law, the board of directors of a public company must appoint an audit committee.
 The audit committee must be comprised of at least three directors.

-Listing Requirements
+Listing Requirements.
 Under the corporate governance rules of Nasdaq, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.

-Upon the closing of this offering, our audit committee will consist of Tzvia Broida, Anna Bakst and Iris Epple-Righi.
-Tzvia Broida will serve as the chairperson of the audit committee.
+Our audit committee consists of Tzvia Broida, Anna Bakst and Iris Epple-Righi.
+Tzvia Broida serves as the chairperson of the audit committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the corporate governance rules of Nasdaq.
 Our board of directors has determined that Tzvia Broida is an audit committee financial expert as defined by the SEC rules and has the requisite financial experience as defined by the corporate governance rules of Nasdaq.